stanford-policylab/opp/py/data_readme_template.md

   laws can be read [here](http://codes.ohio.gov/orc/).
 - There is no data for contraband being found, but a related field could potentially be reconstructed by looking at searches involving drugs and an arrest.
+We mark contraband_found as TRUE for drug-related arrests (extracted from `raw_ORC_STRING`, but we cannot determine if the remainder are FALSE or simply some other type of contraband was recovered).
 - Counties were mapped using the provided dictionary, which is included in the raw data folder.
 - We cannot find disposition codes (in `DISP_STRING`) which clearly indicate whether a citation as opposed to a warning was given, although there is a disposition for warnings.
-- The data contains stops of both type TS and TSA, standing for "traffic stop"" and "traffic stop additional".
+- The data contains stops of both type TS and TSA, standing for "traffic stop" and "traffic stop additional".
 The latter have a higher search rate and tend to have additional information (i.e., `ASINC_STRING` is not NA).
 We include both types in analysis, as they do not appear to be duplicates (addresses and